• Home

 And yet, we continue to hear sermons like 7 Steps to a Successful Life, at the exclusion of helping families bring their challenges into the light.

 Indeed, most pastors in America say they are not comfortable talking about mental illness or being a part of a support system.
 Those of us in the church who are struggling mentally feel unwelcome, because nobody knows what to do with us.
+Everything we hear in church seems to imply that, if you’re a real Christian, you can’t really have depression.

-My pastor visited me while I was in the psych ward, and what he said to me gave me hope—for my own future and the church as a whole.
+My pastor visited me while I was in the psych ward, and what he said to me gave me hope—for my own future and the Church as a whole.

 “You have too much to live for.
 Yes, you’re depressed right now, but you are still beautifully and wonderfully made.
 God’s not done with you yet.
 Don’t you go leaving us.
 People in our church need what you’ve got.”

 I’ve felt the affirmation of hearing some of my own mental health conditions mentioned in sermons.
-I’ve seen groups of believers rally around a suicidal man to affirm his worth, staving off the darkness with love.
+I’ve seen groups of believers rally around a suicidal man to affirm his worth, staving off the darkness with Christ-like love.
 I have watched as an anxious woman is enveloped in care instead of ridicule.

 So, I choose hope.
 I believe the future will hold powerful moments where the mentally ill feel inclusion, acceptance, and hope.